jamesmh/coravel/README.md

 # Coravel

-Coravel focuses on helping developers get their web applications up-and-running fast - without compromising code quality.
-It makes what are usually advanced features accessible and easy-to-use - without needing to install any extra 3rd-party infrastructure.
+Coravel helps developers get their web applications up-and-running fast - without compromising code quality.

+It makes what are usually advanced features accessible and easy-to-use, without needing to install any extra 3rd-party infrastructure.

-Build .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app - "batteries included!"**
+Build your .NET Core apps using a simple, expressive and straightforward syntax that lets you focus on **your app - "batteries included!"**

 ![Coravel Scheduler](./Docs/img/scheduledailyreport.png)